Thema-AI/web-index/standard/v0.1.0/standard.md

 - the month in which the request was started
 - one or more files in the form `<DOMAIN>.<PART>.parquet`

 where domain is calculated as below.
-The part suffixes are positive integers starting at 1 and have no meaning except to indicate sequential writing.
+The part suffixes are uuids and have no meaning except to prevent collisions when writing.
 All parts have to be fetched every time a domain is accessed.
-From time to time these files may be defragmented by rolling all part files into one (another reason not to work directly on the store).
+From time to time these files may be defragmented by rolling all part files into one (another reason not to work directly on the store), creating the files shown above without a part component.
 For this to happen the store must be locked; currently this lock is enforced via slack :D .

 ### Schema